shacron/sled/README.md

 * Virtio devices and drivers.
 * Emulate some common devices (ex: DesignWare or PrimeCell IP)
 * Other devices: SATA host controller, RNG, cryptographic accelerator, DAC, etc.
-* Optimize memory address lookup in the __bus__ device.
-* Memory transaction tracing and identification.
-Carry information about the issuer to the device.
 * GDB stub - implement the GDB and LLDB protocol for symbolic debugging of code running on cores.
 * JTAG interface - implement a port to allow JTAG debugging of the machine.
 * A more complete application that takes machine descriptions from command line, device tree, or markup file.